dannywillems/openmina/website/docs/node-operators/network-configuration.md

 sidebar_position: 7
 title: Network Configuration
 description:
-  Learn about the Rust node's network configuration and how to contribute to the default peer list
+  Learn about Mina Rust Node's network configuration and how to contribute to the default peer list
 slug: /node-operators/network-configuration
 ---

 # Network Configuration

-This guide explains the Rust node's network configuration and how you can contribute to improving the network's connectivity.
+This guide explains the Mina Rust Node's network configuration and how you can contribute to improving the network's connectivity.

 ## Default Peers

-The Rust node includes hardcoded default peers for both mainnet and devnet networks to ensure reliable initial connectivity.
+The Mina Rust Node includes hardcoded default peers for both mainnet and devnet networks to ensure reliable initial connectivity.
 These peers are defined in the [`devnet::default_peers()`](https://o1-labs.github.io/openmina/api-docs/openmina_core/network/devnet/fn.default_peers.html) and